FLASHBACK: It was part Rocky, part Hoosiers

 “When you look back, you say ‘golly, we were down by so much,'” Baldwin said.
 “We really didn’t feel like there was any pressure on us because we had never been there before.
 We just kept playing.”

-Baldwin’s program has been building on that triumphant moment ever since.
+Baldwin’s program has been building on that triumphant moment ever since and might be the premier sports program in the Berkeley County School District.
 Last month, Goose Creek won its fourth championship overall and third in four years with a scrappy performance against Clover.
 One could argue the Lady Gators could have two more in the stretch if not for injuries.

 “We’ve got kids who buy into what we’re doing,” Baldwin said.
 “They’ve got to be willing to work.
 It’s not easy.
 You’ve got to continue to develop kids in your program.
 You may have some pieces move in or move out but you’ve got to put them together.”